 Ciena (CIEN) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the developer of high-speed networking technology had gained 9.38% over the past month, outpacing the Computer and Technology sector's gain of 6.02% and the S&P 500's gain of 5.04% in that time.
+Prior to today's trading, shares of the developer of high-speed networking technology had gained 8.5% over the past month.
+This has outpaced the Computer and Technology sector's gain of 6.38% and the S&P 500's gain of 4.48% in that time.

-Wall Street will be looking for positivity from CIEN as it approaches its next earnings report date.
-In that report, analysts expect CIEN to post earnings of $0.83 per share.
-This would mark year-over-year growth of 16.9%.
+CIEN will be looking to display strength as it nears its next earnings release.
+On that day, CIEN is projected to report earnings of $0.83 per share, which would represent year-over-year growth of 16.9%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $971.70 million, up 1.15% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.92 per share and revenue of $3.69 billion, which would represent changes of +38.39% and +3.43%, respectively, from the prior year.
+CIEN's full-year Zacks Consensus Estimates are calling for earnings of $2.92 per share and revenue of $3.69 billion.
+These results would represent year-over-year changes of +38.39% and +3.43%, respectively.

 Investors might also notice recent changes to analyst estimates for CIEN.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-CIEN is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+CIEN is holding a Zacks Rank of #3 (Hold) right now.

-Valuation is also important, so investors should note that CIEN has a Forward P/E ratio of 20.37 right now.
-Its industry sports an average Forward P/E of 20.37, so we one might conclude that CIEN is trading at a no noticeable deviation comparatively.
+In terms of valuation, CIEN is currently trading at a Forward P/E ratio of 20.51.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 20.51.

-Also, we should mention that CIEN has a PEG ratio of 1.27.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-CIEN's industry had an average PEG ratio of 1.27 as of yesterday's close.
+Also, we should mention that CIEN has a PEG ratio of 1.28.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+CIEN's industry had an average PEG ratio of 1.28 as of yesterday's close.

 Click to get this free report